mozilla/i18n-abide/docs/L10n_README.md

-These po files are scripts are for the BrowserID project and work along with scripts from the browserid github repo under the scripts directory.
+This directory contains .po files and scripts for working with those files.

+To extract .pot template files, use [i18n-abide extract-pot command](https://github.com/mozilla/i18n-abide)

-    scripts/extract-po.sh - Creates template POT file
+    node_modules/.bin/extract-pot - Creates template POT file

-This script examines EJS and JavaScript files for strings, extracts them, and puts them into POT files.
+That command examines EJS and JavaScript files for strings, extracts them, and puts them into POT files.

+Once you have done this, you can use the following shell scripts:

     scripts/merge-po.sh - Takes new or changed strings and updates PO files